 - Don't Miss: Everything We Know About the iPhone SE 2 So Far

-As far as its announcement and release are concerned, it's safe to assume that the next iPhones will be introduced to the world in September 2018 and released for sale later that month or early in November.
+As far as its announcement and release are concerned, it's safe to assume that the next iPhones will be introduced to the world in September 2018 and released for sale later that month through early November.
 These are assumptions, of course, based on Apple's historical pattern (especially from last year).

-Latest rumors suggest that Apple will release three models of the iPhone next year, just like they did with the iPhone 8, 8 Plus, and X.
+Current rumors suggest that Apple will release three models of the iPhone next year, just like they did with the iPhone 8, 8 Plus, and X.

 In a Nov.
 13 report, analyst Ming-Chi Kuo of KGI Securities suggested that there will be a nearly identical successor to the iPhone X at 5.8 inches, a "Plus" size variant at 6.5 inches, and a mid-size one at 6.1 inches.
 Later rumors suggested that the 6.1-inch model will actually be the iPhone SE 2, but we're not betting on that because the size should (hopefully) remain at 4 inches.